-It is important to lightly flour your surface, but only use what you absoluetly need, otherwise your dough can get tough.
+It is important to lightly flour your surface when you are working, but only use what you absolutely need.
+Otherwise, your dough can get tough with the extra flour mixed in.

 Cut into circles.
 I used a 2 inch, but you could certainly go smaller or larger, depending on preference.
-I love these nesting biscuit cutters and have had mine for a really long time.
+These nesting biscuit cutters and have had mine for a really long time.

-Hopefully if you have floured the counter top the right amount, these should come right up!
+Hopefully, if you have floured the countertop the right amount, these should come right up!
+If not, you can carefully lift them up with a spatula.

 I like to prick these a few times.
 I don’t mind the oven puff, but I want them to keep their shape.
 The pricks will release steam in those areas, which is what you want.